jackhistorynorton/history_1102/assignments/conversations_1_assignment_1102.md

 Student

 1. Demonstrated an understanding of Industrialization and its key features in their choice of websites.
 2. Chose PISA-credible websites.
+3. Accurately
-3. Accurately summarized three websites.
-4. Accurately analyzed the crediblity of each website.
+summarized three websites.
+4. Accurately analyzed the credibility of each website.

 [^1]: For the uber history geeks, you can check out two articles on